joinbox/dash-video/bower_components/dash-video/README.md

 - support for auto play on all platforms
 - non fullscreen videos on the iphone
-- dash, adaptove video support
+- dash, adaptive video support (webm, vp9, ogg vorbiss)
-- html5 video support
+- html5 video support (any format supported by the browser)
 - support for media queries on the video sources

 Known problems: